 We also recognize that sometimes there are individuals and groups in our community who are not well connected and are looking for ways to get connected or to access services.
 We strive to identify needs and either connect people and groups to resources or mediate improvements in service delivery by City department and/or community institutions.

 Finally, we work with partners towards creating more sustainable solutions to civil and human rights issues.

 How You Can Be Involved

-Each of us has a role to play in developing and working toward these solutions, and we invite you to contribute to these efforts through both learning and action.
+Each of us has a role to play in developing and working toward these solutions, and we invite you to contribute to these efforts through both learning and actions.
 Here are some ways you can get involved through our Department.

 We encourage the public to contact our office.
 Ask us questions.
 Let us know your concerns.
 Share your ideas.
 Get involved.
-It will take all of us working together in order for our community to continually become safer, more civil, and more inclusive as we face growth and change.
+It will take all of us working together in order for our community to continually become safe, more civil, and more inclusive as we face growth and change.